Progress report for ONE21-395

 Participation Summary:

 Ridge to Reefs is a national and international organization working on food and water security in the Chesapeake Region, Caribbean and the Pacific and as such it has a regional and national presence and website to distribute information and resources.
-Ridge to Reefs and its partners Filbert Street Garden/ Baltimore Compost Collective will share results in three primary ways: 1) Hosting at least 3 workshops for urban farms and home gardeners on the three methods employed in this project; 2) through how-to and lessons learned videos and written project summaries and 3) through conference attendance and presentations at both regional and national venues.
-Most workshops will be hosted at Filbert Street Garden where Baltimore Compost Collective is located and will include some initial workshops during construction of the Johnson-Su bioreactors for BEAM, bokashi composting area and grain dryer, and fish hydrolysate production and include use of these products to improve soil health and fertility.
-Youth Composters will team with RTR staff to make videos on how to do various techniques, incorporate them into urban agriculture, results and lessons learned -- which would go beyond the usefulness of simple how-to videos that often do not show the agronomic benefits and soil health improvements.
-This info will also be shared in short-technical guidance fact sheets that will be included in the final report.
-Lastly, the team will present at Future Harvest: A Chesapeake Alliance for Sustainable Agriculture.
-Youth members of the project team will participate in presentations and summarize the data that they have collected.
-Marvin Hayes as the founder and director of Baltimore Compost Collective and Phal Mantha, Director of Agriculture of Sustainability are often asked to present in National forums and will discuss these new methods that they are incorporating into those speaking engagements.
+Ridge to Reefs and its partners Baltimore Compost Collective at Filbert Street Garden shared results in three primary ways in this project: 1) Hosting at 2 workshops for urban farms and home gardeners on the three methods employed in this project; 2) how-to and lessons learned videos and written project summaries and 3) through conference attendance and presentations at both regional and national venues.
+Some of the workshops were hosted at Filbert Street Garden where Baltimore Compost Collective is located and another local urban farm and included guidance on design and construction of the Johnson-Su bioreactors for BEAM, bokashi composting area and grain dryer, and fish hydrolysate production and include use of these products to improve soil health and fertility.
+Youth Composters teamed with RTR staff to make videos on how to do various techniques, incorporate them into urban agriculture, results and lessons learned -- which would go beyond the usefulness of simple how-to videos that often do not show the agronomic benefits and soil health improvements.
+Some of the work was also used to create short-technical guidance fact sheets that will be included in the final report.
+Lastly, the team will presented at several national and regional conferences including agriculture and composting conferences including ReED, and Compost 2023.
+A youth member of the project team participated in presentations and summarized the data that they helped to collect.
+Marvin Hayes as the founder and director of Baltimore Compost Collective and Phal Mantha, Director of Agriculture of Sustainability presented at these National forums and will discussed these new methods of creating high quality composts and soil amendments.

 Learning Outcomes